Good Times: Cast conflicts

-Good Times was intended to be a timely show in the All in the Family vein focused on Rolle and Amos.
-Both expected the show to deal with serious topics in a comedic way while providing positive characters for viewers to identify with.
-However, it was Walker's character of J.J. that was an immediate hit with audiences and became the breakout character of the series.
-J.J.'s frequent use of the expression "Dy-no-mite!" (often in the phrase "Kid Dy-no-mite!"), credited to director John Rich, became a popular catchphrase (later included in TV Land's The 100 Greatest TV Quotes and Catch Phrases special).
+Good Times was intended to be a family show in the All in the Family vein focused on Rolle and Amos.
+Both expected the show to deal with serious topics in a comedic way while providing positive characters to which viewers can identify.
+It was Walker's character of J.J. that was an immediate hit with audiences and became the breakout character of the series.
+J.J.'s frequent use of the expression "Dy-no-mite!" (often in the phrase "Kid Dy-no-mite!"), credited to director John Rich (first delivered by Walker at the end of the Season 1, Episode 2, "Black Jesus"), became a popular catchphrase (later included in TV Land's The 100 Greatest TV Quotes and Catch Phrases special).